omondiEric/whereYouArt/ux-final-report.md

 ## Testing Process

+Our testing process began with a heuristic evaluation with another team in the class.
+In this step, our design was evaluated against a list of design heuristics.

+The next step of our testing process was a cognitive walkthrough, which was where we walked through the steps of our two tasks.
+We considered these questions for each step:

+1.Will the person be trying to produce whatever effect the action has?
+2.Will the person be able to notice that the correct action is available?
+3.Once the person finds the correct action at the interface, will they know that it is the right one for the effect they are trying to produce?
+4.After the action is taken, will the person understand the feedback given?

+### Usability Testing

 For each of our three tests, we asked our user to complete two tasks:
 1. Interact with a random art piece
 2. View an exhibition in the current gallery from 2010